 Admission Dates: Fall, Winter, Spring, and Summer quarters

-The total number of hours to complete the course is 168 hours.
-There are three sections which must be completed per grade and skill proficiency.
-NAC 101 involves 65 hours of Nursing Assistant theory, which includes HIV/AIDS and CPR.
-NURS 116 Nursing Skill Fundamentals includes 53 hours of laboratory activity/participation.
-NAC 106 includes 50 hours of Unit-Based Clinical Rotation, which involves professionally supervised shifts with hands-on care provided to residents in a long-term care facility, using the knowledge and skills acquired from NAC 101 and NURS 116.
-Mandatory attendance is required for all Nursing Laboratory and clinical days.
-Scheduling of the Clinical portion of class is determined by facility availability.
+Program Length: The total number of hours to complete the course is 185 hours.
+There are three sections, which must be completed per grade and skill proficiency.
+NAC 101 involves 65 hours of nursing assistant theory, which includes HIV/AIDS and CPR.
+NAC 102 includes 60 hours of nursing skill fundamentals.
+NAC 106 includes 60 hours of unit-based clinical rotation, which involves professionally supervised shifts with hands-on care provided to residents in a long-term care facility, using the knowledge and skills acquired from NAC 101 and NAC 102.
+Mandatory attendance is required for all nursing laboratory and clinical days.
+Scheduling of the clinical portion of class is determined by facility availability.

 Prerequisites: Students must have current immunizations or laboratory verification of immune status.
-This includes Hepatitis B series plus positive titer, T-dap within last 10 years, 2-step TB screening, Measles/Mumps/Rubella 2 injections or positive titer and Varicella (2 injections or positive titer).
-Immunization requirements may change based on CDC guidelines and / or clinical facility policies.
+This includes Hepatitis B series plus positive titer, T-dap within last 10 years, 2-step TB screening, Measles/Mumps/Rubella (2 injections or 1 injection and positive titer), and verification of immunity to Varicella.
+Immunization requirements may change based on CDC guidelines and/or clinical facility policies.
 Immunizations must be presented on the first day of class.

-Each student is required to carry personal health/medical insurance throughout their clinical rotations.
-Quarterly-based insurance for students may be purchased; further information is available through the Advising and Counseling Office.
+Students are required to carry personal health/medical insurance throughout their clinical rotations.
+Quarterly based insurance for students may be purchased; further information is available through the Advising and Counseling Office.
 No student will be allowed at a clinical site without proof of health insurance.